opentechcommunity/open-geolens-research-notes/5_amenities_collision.md

 ### **Quantified Interaction of Amenities**

 **Note**: Choosing the average value as standard value.
-The next section discusses more about the standards: average or country standard or scientifically proven standard.
+The next document discusses more about the standards: average or country standard or scientifically proven standard.

 |                    |                       |                              |                        |                      |                        |                                    |
 | ------------------ | --------------------- | ---------------------------- | ---------------------- | -------------------- | ---------------------- | ---------------------------------- |